GauravSrivastava-prog/Tumor-Predictor/README.md

 ## Conclusion

 This project provides a basic framework for breast cancer prediction using the Wisconsin Diagnostic dataset.
-Further improvements can be explored by incorporating feature engineering, hyperparameter tuning, and ensemble methods.